 And would the Harry Potter books have had the same impact if Harry played Quidditch with his father every day after school?
 I doubt it.
 Even if a boy’s father is present, he still feels the same sense of distance from his father that Harry felt.

-It’s my theory that fathers became more physically absent since World War 2, not because of cultural forces, but because of technological forces.
+Part of the reason why fathers became more absent since World War 2, not because of cultural forces, but because of technological forces.
 Never had it been easier or cheaper to leave your family.
 In 1910, if you drove to the gas station to get a pack of cigarettes, you had to come back because the carburetor needed to be rebuilt every 25 miles.
 A Chevelle could at least make it to the next county.
-And with the jet airplane, it takes little more than a construction worker’s salary to be halfway to Borneo at a moment’s notice.
+And with the jet airplane, it takes little more than a construction worker’s salary to be in Southeast Asia at a moment’s notice.

 The evidence indicates a harsh truth: Fathers never have been our guardians, and they never gave us the answers.
 Fathers who do guide their sons do it more for themselves—to keep their sons as presentable as possible.
 Resentment builds as a result.
 It would be tough to be one of Mitt Romney’s sons.
 Everything you have is because of your father.
 Maybe you could have done it on your own, but you’d never know.
 This creates feelings of dependence that are just as difficult to deal with as an absent father.

 Even if your father was a total butthole, at least he was able to donate sperm.
 If he was a wuss who felt bad about having sex with a drunk chick (your mom) then you wouldn’t even be here.
 Would you rather not be here?
 No, of course not.
 You’re now alive and smart enough to read and understand these words, so you’re smart enough to be your own father.

 Besides, the only reason it’s okay to whine about an absent or unsupportive father now is because a group of perpetual adolescents in the 80s saw that women were blaming their problems on everyone else, and they wanted to cash in on the socially acceptable whining, too.